 Most of the appeal of Flatland derives not from its warnings about the dangers of being close-minded, but from the delightful descriptions and drawings of daily life in Flatland.
-Abbott provides a diagram of A Square’s house (as seen from the third dimension, by the way; see first image).
+Abbott provides a diagram of A Square’s house (as seen from the third dimension, by the way; first image).
 Note that his servants are mere triangles, his sons (in their bedrooms at upper left) are pentagons, and his grandsons (at bottom) are hexagons.
 So the number of sides you have is an indicator of social status, and each new generation gains a side, suggesting some kind of upward mobility, so that everyone can have some future hope of “improving his angle”.
 But not the women, who are nearly one-dimensional, like needles, and who are so dangerous to men (because you cannot see them coming until they have run right through you) that they have their own separate house entrance at the right.
 The conjugal bed is next to Mrs Square’s entrance and apartment, so that would seem to be her primary function, but how she conceives and gives birth to polygonal offspring is a mystery upon which the book sheds no light.

-The first London addition has a paper cover with the house diagram repeated upon it; we show you the copy at Brown University (fifth image).
-The book has been continuously in print since it was first published, and you can find half-a-dozen paperback or Kindle editions on Amazon, if you are inclined to expand your horizons, or perhaps restrict them.
+The first London edition has a paper cover with the house diagram repeated upon it; we show you the copy at Brown University Libraries (fifth image).
+Flatland has been continuously in print since it was first published, and you can find half-a-dozen paperback or Kindle editions on Amazon, if you are inclined to expand your horizons, or perhaps restrict them.
 It will take up no room on your bookshelf.